cjyuan/cyf-notes/ITP-JS3-Sprint3-PR-comments.md

 To make variable names (for storing DOM objects) more meaningful, a better practice is to add a suffix to the variable names.
 For examples, `quoteEl`, `authorEl`, `newQuoteButton`.

 The leading `"` and `-` appear to be for styling purposes.
 Keeping them in the HTML makes it easier to style or modify the view.
 This allows front-end developers to adjust the UI without changing any JavaScript code.

+---
+The leading `-` appears to be for styling purposes.
+Keeping it in the CSS or in HTML could allow us to adjust the view without changing any JavaScript code.

 ### Image Carousel